Show All Answers

 There is a special process when the solicitation is for "Professional Services".
 The state procurement code says: "Professional services" means work performed by an independent contractor within the scope of the practice of accounting, actuarial services, architecture, land surveying, landscape architecture, law, dentistry, medicine, optometry, pharmacy or professional engineering.
 Per a mandatory provision in the state procurement code, the price of the professional services is not part of the initial evaluation, and is only addressed during negotiations.

-For purchases over $1,500, a Purchase Order must be issued.
+Purchase Orders may be used for making purchases of any amount.
 Only one quote is required when the purchase amount is less than $5,000.
-If the purchase amount is between $5,000 and $10,000, then three quotes are obtained by the County (may be requested by phone, fax, or email).
-The Central Purchasing Office issues Purchase Orders.
+If the purchase amount is between $5,000 and $25,000, then three quotes are obtained by the County (may be requested by phone, fax, or email).
+For purchases over $25,000, the Central Purchasing Office must obtain the quotes.
+Purchase Orders are issued by the Purchasing office.

 It is an important business objective of Central Purchasing to promote the economic enhancement of small businesses (SBE), women-owned businesses (WBE), minority businesses (MBE), and service disabled veteran-owned small business (SDV), collectively known as SWAM.
 We encourage all firm to participate in our procurement activities.